2023 Best Value Chemistry Schools in the Plains States Region

 Full Chemistry at Lindenwood University Report

 You’ll be in good company if you decide to attend Missouri State University - Springfield.
 It ranked #3 on our 2023 Best Value Chemistry Schools in the Plains States Region list.
-Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.
+Located in the city of Springfield, Missouri State is a public school with a fairly large student population.

-Missouri State undergraduate students pay an average of $16,498 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Missouri State are $16,498 a year.
 Chemistry majors at Missouri State take out an average of $23,159 in student loans while working on their egree.

 Full Chemistry at Missouri State University - Springfield Report